[The following article was written in January 2017. An update of the year’s progress will be posted next week to my email list. ]

 The Misconception of Affirmations

-A lot more work goes into HE than many people probably realize.
+A lot more work goes into HE than people probably realize.
 There’s site coding, glitches, server transfers, social media management, spam attacks, advertising, email lists, not to mention the writing and publishing of articles.

 I’m not egotistical enough to believe I’m at the top of the agenda, so I waited patiently for a response.
 And I waited… and I waited…

-The thought popped into my head, but it didn’t make me depressed.
+The thought popped into my head, but it didn’t make me sad.
 I actually felt an immense amount of gratitude because I’d learned so much.
 I made new friends, I acquired new skills, I had more confidence, more connections, and a portfolio of articles.
 So what if I don’t make money by the end of this year?
 I’m finally where I’m supposed to be.
 Now it’s just a matter of time.

 “Most people overestimate what they can accomplish in a year and underestimate what they can accomplish in a decade.” — Tony Robbins